-General game in the Selous
+General game viewing

+Impressive numbers of herbivores congregate on the shores of the river and its lakes – and equally impressive concentrations of predators stalk these herds!
+Cats comprise lion, leopard and cheetah.
+Lion are particularly prevalent, simply lying in wait for near next meal!
+Travelers often witness a kill here.
 Other mammal species include hippopotamus, zebra, giraffe, sable antelope, Lichtenstein’s hartebeest, greater kudu, eland, impala, waterbuck, bushbuck, Nyasa wildbeest, kongoni – the miombo woodlands make a fantastic habitat for antelopes in particular.
 There are also spotted hyena, side-striped jackal, vervet monkey and yellow baboon.
-The Selous boasts the largest population of wild dog in all Africa!
+Nyerere boasts the largest population of wild dog in all Africa!
 Indeed, this is one of the reserve’s main attractions.

 When to go for game?

-Selous is a classic dry season park with game viewing at its best from July through to October.
+Nyerere is a classic dry season park with game viewing at its best from July through to October.
 In this ‘dry’ season game tends to congregate around the rivers and lakes making viewing much easier.
 The herds build up in search of water and game viewing becomes significantly easier as the bush is so thin and dry.

-Outside of this period game viewing in Selous can be somewhat ‘iffy’!
+Outside of this period game viewing in Nyerere can be somewhat ‘iffy’!
 Travel in June and you may find the grass too long still…travel from November onwards and the movement of game away from the rivers (due to rain) means there is less of a concentration to be found throughout the park.
-However this is the time safari enthusiasts travel – happy to have less of a density of animals in return for the exclusivity of quiet camps and quiet parks.
+However, this is the time safari enthusiasts travel – happy to have less of a density of animals in return for the exclusivity of quiet camps and quiet parks.
 Birding however is absolutely superb from November through to March….if that tickles the twitcher in you!

 - The Siwandu area is the best game viewing area in the whole park.
 Home to Lake Manze camp and also Siwandu Camp itself this is a fantastic area to game drive in.
 Beho Beho, Sand Rivers and Impala can all game drive in this area at a push….where as camps like Azura are a very long way away from here!

-- Azura Selous has recently made quite an impression on the industry bringing attention to a part of the Selous that runs up the Ruaha river.
+- Azura Selous has recently made quite an impression on the industry bringing attention to a part of the Nyerere that runs up the Ruaha river.
 What the camps in this region do not own up to is the fact that its area was heavily poached only a matter of years ago.
 The game has certainly not recovered to the lengths it needs to, and boating safaris here are hugely restricted due to the level of water in the Ruaha nowadays.